RyanGlScott/RyanGlScott.github.io/_posts/2018-03-04-how-quantifiedconstraints-can-let-us-put-join-back-in-monad.md

 * `Coercible (m a) (T m a)`

 The latter fact follows from the fact that `T m a` is a newtype around `m a`.
 The former fact, however, is trickier.
-We can know unwrap the outer `T` to get an obligation of `Coercible (m (m a)) (m (T m a))`, but at this point, we are in trouble.
+We can now unwrap the outer `T` to get an obligation of `Coercible (m (m a)) (m (T m a))`, but at this point, we are in trouble.
 Recall this part of GHC's error message: